tier4/CalibrationTools/sensor/docs/how_to_extrinsic_interactive.md

 The `Data collection tools` implement several optional functionalities meant to help the user to both perform the calibration itself and to evaluate it.

 1. `Pause/Play`: Whether or not the Interactive calibration tool listens to new data from the sensor topics.
-It is useful for debugging, evaluation, and calibration pourposes, since it enables the user to focus on a single time step of synchronized data.
+It is useful for debugging, evaluation, and calibration purposes, since it enables the user to focus on a single time step of synchronized data.
 2. `Take screenshot`: Takes a screenshot of the widget of the UI and the image with the drawings and saves them into the current folder.
 3. `Republish calibration data`: Whether or not the synchronized data that is displayed in the Interactive calibrator UI is republished.
 The advantange of using this feature is that used together with the `Paused/Play` button, the user can calibrate on a fixed pair of image/point cloud (in the usual case, clicking points of the point cloud may prove difficult).
 4. `Publish /tf`: Whether or not the Interactive calibrator tool publishes in the `/tf` topic the estimated extrinsics.